Grand Slam (bomb): Operation Front Line/Project Ruby

 Beginning in March 1946, Operation Front Line (British title) / Project Ruby (US title), was a plan to investigate the use of penetration bombs against reinforced concrete targets.
 The Valentin U-boat pens near Bremen were chosen, having been abandoned after the attack on 27 March 1945.
 Since 9 Squadron and 617 Squadron had been transferred to the Far East to join Tiger Force, Grand Slams were carried by Lancasters from 15 Squadron, into whose C Flight, the 617 Squadron crews not sent abroad were moved with their B.Mk 1 (Specials) and their SABS bomb sights.
 The Watten bunker, in the Pas de Calais, which has been used for Royal Navy Disney bomb tests, was bombed with Grand Slams.

 In May 1946, Operation Front Line began with the participation of US B-29 bombers.
 Tallboy and Grand Slams were dropped on the Valentin pens and Heligoland; only two hits were achieved from thirteen bombings.
 The RAF and USAAF reports concluded that none of the bombs were effective against reinforced concrete and suggested more tests in 1947.
 The tests were resumed after 15 Squadron had finished dropping fifteen bombs on a battleship for the RN.
 The squadron was down to six Lancasters, four being B.Mk 1 (Special)s, not capable of carrying the 1,650 lb bombs being tested.
-The other two could carry the bomb but 15 Squadron was re-equipping with Avro Lincolns and six of these were to be altered to carry SABS and radar altimeters.
+The other two could carry the bomb but 15 Squadron was re-equipping with Lincolns and six of these were to be altered to carry SABS and radar altimeters.
 Three USAF B-29s participated again to drop the 1,650 lb bombs from 30000 ft which was above the ceiling of the SABS.

 The B-29s were also to drop the new US Amazon II and Samson bombs, both 25000 lb, in Operation Ruby II, later called the Harker Project.
-Photographs taken by 542 Squadron, a photographic reconnaissance unit, before the Grand Slam attack during the war were used to stake out the target with red flags and cameras was set up to film the drops.
+Photographs taken by 542 Squadron, a photographic reconnaissance unit, before the Grand Slam attack during the war were used to stake out the target with red flags and cameras were set up to film the drops.
 On 4 August the B-29s achieved six 1650 lb bomb hits from 30000–35000 ft and five Amazon II hits out of fifteen from 17000 ft.
 From 20 September, 15 Squadron Lincolns dropped the 1650 lb bomb and achieved seven hits, some of which broke on the roof.
 Tests with a 1000 lb obtained three hits out of seven.